 - 1. Ensure capacity and accessibility of facilities for outpatient postnatal care within six days of delivery in all districts.
-On discharge from the place of delivery, advise women on signs of infection, and what to do if these are noticed. - 2.
-Strengthen systems to ensure detection and treatment of HIV infection as early as possible in pregnancy, including strategies to ensure initiation of antenatal care as early as possible in gestation (before 14 weeks). - 3.
-Ensure that surgeons and operating theatre staff follow standard precautions before and during Caesarean sections, including asepsis, good and safe surgical technique, and routine prophylactic antibiotics.
+On discharge from the place of delivery, advise women on signs of infection, and what to do if - Strengthen systems to ensure detection and treatment of HIV infection as early as possible in pregnancy.
+2. including strategies to ensure initiation of antenatal care as early as possible in gestation (before 14 weeks). - Ensure that surgeons and operating theatre staff follow standard precautions before and during 3.

+- Caesarean sections, including asepsis, good and safe surgical technique, and routine prophylactic antibiotics.
 Extended doses of antibiotics must be given in women with risk factors for PRS. - 4.
-Remind and educate clinicians about suspecting and recognising septic shock in ill postpartum women, using forums such as morbidity and mortality meetings, or formal ESMOE training or other training platforms. - 5.
-No woman should be discharged from the hospital if any abnormal vital signs are recorded and immediate readmission is advised in women with any symptoms and signs suggestive of sepsis. - 6.
-Proper initial triage of these patients and immediate implementation of maternal sepsis' bundles must always be done at all levels of care. - 7.
-District hospital protocols, especially in rural areas, must emphasise recognition of septic shock and the need for early transfer of such women to higher levels of care, after the immediate implementation of sepsis' bundles as outlined in the maternity care guidelines. - 8.
-In regional hospitals, audit the capacity of staff and facilities to manage women with septic shock, according to recommended norms and standards for staff and facilities, including intensive care units, should be followed. - 9.
+Remind and educate clinicians about suspecting and recognising septic shock in ill postpartum women, using fora such as morbidity and mortality meetings, or formal ESMOE training or other training platforms. - 5.
+No woman should be discharged from the hospital if any abnormal vital signs are recorded, and immediate readmission is advised in women with any symptoms and signs suggestive of sepsis. - 6.
+Proper initial triage of these patients and immediate implementation of maternal sepsis 'bundles' must always be done at all levels of care. - District hospital protocols, especially in rural areas, must emphasise recognition of septic shock and the 7. need for early transfer of such women to higher levels of care, after the immediate implementation of sepsis 'bundles' as outlined in the maternity care guidelines. - In regional hospitals, audit the capacity of staff and facilities to manage women with septic shock.
+8. Recommended norms and standards for staff and facilities, including intensive care units, should be followed. - 9.
 Educate all doctors performing Caesarean sections about precautions for preventing bowel injury at repeat Caesarean section (or any previous abdominal surgery).
-Ensure protocols are in place for intraoperative management of bowel injuries, including general surgical help, and transfer to higher levels of care (with immediate treatment).
-Bowel injury should be suspected post-operatively in women with CS sepsis who fail to respond to antibiotics. - 10.
-Ensure that all junior healthcare professionals receive full supervision from their seniors.
+Ensure protocols are in place for intraoperative management of bowel injuries, including general surgical help, and transfer to higher levels of care (with immediate treatment). - Ensure that all junior healthcare professionals receive full supervision from their seniors.

-- Cebekhulu S, Pattinson RC.
+- 1. Cebekhulu S, Pattinson RC.
 Maternal deaths due to sepsis: a slow but steady decline.
 O&G Forum 2020; 30: 22-23 - 2.
 Cebekhulu SN, Cornelissen L, Pattinson R. Too little, too late: the recurrent theme in maternal deaths due to sepsis.
 O&G Forum 2018; 28: 9-12

-7.7 Acute Collapse and Embolism Professor Lawrence Chauke
+7.7 Acute Collapse and Embolism

+Professor Lawrence Chauke